slashdotdash/strava/README.md

 Use `Strava.Auth.authorize_url!/1` to generate the Strava URL to redirect unauthenticated users to.
 After the user has successfully authenticated with Strava you can use `Strava.Auth.get_token!` to access their summary details and unique access token required to make authenticated requests on behalf of the user.

+Include the [access scopes](http://developers.strava.com/docs/authentication/#request-access) your application requires as a comma delimited string (e.g. `"activity:read_all,activity:write"`).
+Applications should request only the scopes required for the application to function normally.

 An example Phoenix authentication controller is shown below:

 ```elixir